oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 }
 ```

 It is often useful to index the same field in different ways for different purposes.
 Text fields are searchable by default, but by default are not available for aggregations, sorting, unless multi-field mapping is in place.
-There is another option for enabling sorting for text fields, which is the [`fielddata` mapping parameter](https://www.elastic.co/guide/en/elasticsearch/reference/current/text.html#fielddata-mapping-param), which will not be covered in this tutorial, as it is discouraged in the Elasticsearch documentation, because of high memory consumption.
+There is another option for enabling sorting for text fields, which is the [`fielddata` mapping parameter](https://www.elastic.co/guide/en/elasticsearch/reference/current/text.html#fielddata-mapping-param).
+This option will not be covered in our tutorial, as it is discouraged in the Elasticsearch documentation, because of high memory consumption.

 Elasticsearch exposes several APIs, and the Index APIs allow managing individual indices, index settings, aliases, mappings, and index templates.
 Although Kibana is a user-friendly front-end, you can also query the index mappings through the Index APIs, with an HTTPie command like the following: